This simple and effective animated video production emphasises the impact of vital research on the regional economy in the North of England.

 The use of vibrant colours to highlight data and applying movement to certain elements helps bring the vast amount of information to life.

-To make the information clearly visible and digestible, we were careful to ensure that the pace was not too fast, thus maximising awareness and impact.
+To make the information easily digestible, and maximise awareness and impact we ensured the pace was not too fast.

 The animated video is hosted in the economic impact section of N8’s website for an audience of industry and business leaders, Universities, policymakers and government, and funding bodies.